Josh Lyman: Donna Moss

 In the Season 7 episode "The Cold," Josh and Donna kiss passionately as she brings him the good news that Congressman Santos has caught up to Vinick and that they are tied in the national tracking polls.
 Josh later apologizes, saying the kiss was "inappropriate," but Donna says, "It was bound to happen sometime."
-Donna talks to Will, who says pursuing a relationship with Josh wouldn't be inappropriate.
+Donna talks to Will, who says pursuing a relationship with Josh would not be inappropriate.
 Later in the episode, Donna discreetly leaves the key to her hotel room on the table for Josh, but Edith Ortega notices the key before Josh can retrieve it and returns the key to Donna.
 In "Election Day," Josh and Donna consummate their relationship, sleeping together twice, both times at her initiative.
 Donna gives Josh four weeks to figure out "what they want from each other."
 She insists that if this cannot happen within four weeks, their relationship will remain in a constant state of ambiguity, which is not what Donna wants.
 After talking to Lou as well as his deputy-of-choice Sam Seaborn, Josh realizes that he desperately needs to take a break from work.
 At the end of the episode, Josh and Donna go on vacation together.

 In the series finale "Tomorrow," Josh and Donna wake up in bed together on the morning of Inauguration Day, ten weeks after Donna set the four-week deadline.

 Sam Seaborn

 Sam is Josh's close friend, remarking that he "love[s] Josh like a brother."
 After Leo recruits Josh to the campaign, Josh's first stop is to recruit Sam (who is working, unhappily, at a law firm) to join him.
-As two of the youngest members of the senior staff, they occasionally get themselves in trouble for various schemes and incidents, usually with the best intentions.
+As two of the youngest members of the senior staff, they occasionally get in trouble for their various schemes and incidents, usually with the best intentions.
 Much like the relationship between Jed Bartlet and Leo McGarry, Josh and Sam's friendship extends far past their role as co-workers and the two are each other's confidants on personal matters and relationship troubles.
 They even spend some holidays together when not going home.

 After Sam leaves the White House at the end of Bartlet's first term to run for Congress, the role of Josh's counterpart is taken over by Toby Ziegler, although that relationship becomes frayed when Josh leaves the White House to run the presidential campaign of Matthew Santos.
 After Santos is elected, Josh quickly resolves to include Sam (who lost his congressional bid) by flying out to Los Angeles on a same day round trip and offering him the position of Deputy Chief of Staff.
 Sam is initially reluctant because he is engaged and aware of the job commitment involved but ultimately accepts, though after giving a frazzled Josh an ultimatum: get much-needed rest for a week or watch Sam return to California and never come back.
 Josh and Sam's last scene shows them together in the Oval Office for the new President's first briefing.